6 Three Parameters: Causal

 Causal or predictive model: In this case, the model is clearly causal, so our Preceptor Table will have two columns for the potential outcomes.
 If all you need to know to answer the question is the outcome under one value of the treatment, then the model is predictive, even if there is a treatment.

 Units: Our units for this scenario would be individuals because the questions are about the attributes of unique people at the station.
+The question does not specify which individuals we are interested in, so assume it is adults in Chicago.

 Treatment: In any causal model, there is at least one covariate which is defined as the “treatment,” something which we can manipulate so that some units receive one version and other units get a different version.
 A “treatment” is just a covariate which we could manipulate, at least in theory.
 In this case, the treatment is exposure to Spanish-speakers.
 Units can either be exposed, i.e., they receive the “treatment,” or they can not be exposed, i.e., they receive the “control.”